nikstur/userborn/README.md

    systemd world, "normal" users wouldn't have an entry in `/etc/{group,passwd,shadow}`.
-Userborn, however affords them one of these entries, not because the systemd way is wrong or bad but because this way is easier and fully backwords compatible.
+Userborn, however affords them one of these entries, not because the systemd way is wrong or bad but because this way is easier and fully backwards compatible.
 2. Takes full ownership of the password database and thus also (destructively) changes user entries.
-For example, it can change passwords, home directories, default shell, etc. Please see the [Idempotence section](#Idempotence) for details of what Userborn can change at what it will never change.
+For example, it can change passwords, home directories, default shell, etc. Please see the [Idempotence section](#Idempotence) for details of what Userborn can change and what it will never change.

 ### NixOS `update-users-groups.pl`

+Userborn:

 1. Doesn't use perl.
 2. Runs as a systemd service, not as an activation script.
 3. Doesn't rely on a hidden database to track state over the lifetime of a system.
-4. Supports an immutable (i.e. read-only) /etc.
+4. Supports mounting `/etc` via an (immutable, read-only) overlay.

 ### Limitations